-- Widen Support that is available to those on the breast cancer journey – in particular, helping to ensure that the number of breast care nurses in the ACT increases, as well as providing where possible financial support to eligible projects.
+- Widen Support that is available to those experiencing breast cancer – in particular, helping to ensure that the number of breast care nurses in the ACT increases, as well as providing where possible financial support to eligible projects.
 To do this, Bosom Buddies will need to continue to build networks and opportunities to advocate on behalf of all breast cancer patients and their families.

-- Nurture the Culture of Inclusion by strengthening our capacity to care and build nurturing relationships with new patients as well as those who are well along in their journeys.
-Continue to build Bosom Buddies as a vehicle to connect people to local networks and reach out to a wider circle to ensure that Bosom Buddies is relevant to women of all ages.
+- Nurture the Culture of Inclusion by strengthening our capacity to care and build nurturing relationships with new patients as well as those who are well along in their treatment.
+Continue to build Bosom Buddies as a vehicle to connect people to local networks and reach out to a wider circle to ensure that Bosom Buddies is relevant to women and men of all ages.

 - Strengthen Awareness of Breast Cancer by increasing the reach of the Bosom Buddies Breast Awareness program in ACT schools, public sector, commercial and not-for-profit organisations.
-Seek other opportunities to share information and provide practical advice and options to those on the cancer journey including men.
+Seek other opportunities to share information and provide practical advice and options to those experiencing breast cancer including men.
 To do this, Bosom Buddies will need to enhance its capacity to gather and update information and to disseminate it.

 - Build a Sustainable Organisation.
-As a grass roots, local organisation of breast cancer survivors and supporters, Bosom Buddies has developed a more structured approach to delivering its assistance by developing a sound set of governance rules for planning and financial management that provide a high degree of confidence it its activities.
-Subcommittees now focus on five areas: Education and Support (including hospital visits and continued support, and community awareness), Volunteers, Events, Advocacy, and Fundraising.
+As a grass roots, local organisation of people who have experienced breast cancer and their supporters, Bosom Buddies has developed a more structured approach to delivering its assistance by developing a sound set of governance rules for planning and financial management that provide a high degree of confidence in its activities.
+Subcommittees now focus on five areas: Education and Support (including patient support and community awareness), Volunteers, Events, Advocacy, and Fundraising.